The following text was presented at the 4th. Radical Research Summit in Vancouver, B.C., on September 27, 2019.

 The company that I work for, Charitable Impact, is a fintech operating in the charitable giving space.
 Among other things, we provide people with a platform in which they can search, choose and give money and other kinds of assets to charities across Canada.
 Charitable Impact is not a big company, and although I am not really sure about this, I assume most fintechs of similar size do not have a devoted research team.
-The core research team has 3 individuals (Bella Margolles, Lise Owens and me) and a part-time research assistant (Jason Proulx) and Tanmay Deshpande, a close collaborator and advisor for the project.
+The core research team has 3 individuals (Bella Margolles, Lise Owens and me), a part-time research assistant (Jason Proulx) and Tanmay Deshpande, a close collaborator and advisor for the project.

 Being a research team for a small company comes with constraints in terms of budget, but it has worked pretty well for us because the company is immensely supportive of our roles, besides, it has forced us to become more resourceful and confident as researchers.
 In my particular case, I think that being a designer has been crucial to defining how I approach research in general: I tend to see research as not different from any other design product that I have dealt with before: It always starts with a question.

 Today I would like to focus on one specific project (a case, if you will) that might not come up frequently in your own practice or might not be perceived as a typical task for a research team, one that involved the consideration of qualitative research in a data-driven project: our charity search algorithm.

 Let me give you some context, bear with me: